Boeing Starliner: Third orbital flight test (crewed)

 Starliner's crewed flight test was intended to be the capsule's final evaluation before entering regular NASA service.
-The plan was to launch two astronauts (commander Barry Wilmore and pilot Sunita Williams), dock with the ISS for about a week, and return to Earth roughly eight days later.
-But on approach to the ISS, the spacecraft began losing several of its eight aft-facing reaction control system (RCS) thrusters.
-After two failed, commander Wilmore took manual control, noting the vehicle was more sluggish than during a test the day before.
+The mission plan called for launching two astronauts, commander Barry Wilmore and pilot Sunita Williams, to dock with the ISS for about a week and return to Earth roughly eight days later.

+During approach to the ISS, five of spacecraft's eight aft-facing RCS thrusters failed.
+After the first two thrusters failed, Wilmore took manual control, noting the vehicle was less responsive than during a test the previous day.
 NASA waived standard flight rules to allow docking despite the degraded conditions.
-Eventually four thrusters failed, resulting in a loss of six degrees of freedom (6DOF) attitude control.
+Eventually, four thrusters failed, resulting in a loss of full six degrees of freedom (6DOF) attitude control.
 The astronauts later described the situation as "very precarious."

-Wilmore could no longer fully control the capsule, but abandoning the docking attempt was not a safe option either, as the same thrusters were needed to orient Starliner for its deorbit burn and reentry.
-The team at NASA Mission Control (which Boeing contracted to operate the spacecraft) decided to attempt a reset—essentially a thruster reboot.
-Wilmore stabilized the capsule before calling down, "Hands off," allowing Mission Control to override the flight software and reactivate the failed jets.
-Two thrusters came back online, but shortly after, a fifth thruster failed.
+With limited control over the capsule, abandoning the docking attempt was not safe, as the same thrusters were required to orient Starliner for its deorbit burn and reentry.
+NASA Mission Control, which Boeing contracted to operate the spacecraft, attempted a thruster reset.
+Wilmore stabilized the capsule and called down "Hands off," allowing Mission Control to override the flight software and reactivate the failed jets.
+Three thrusters were reenabled, but shortly after, a fifth thruster failed.
 A second reset restored all but one thruster, allowing Starliner to complete its planned autonomous docking.

-During the flight, five helium leaks were also detected in the service module.
+A post-mission investigation report released in February 2026 found that the thruster failures were most likely caused by a combination of oxidizer heating and valve seal deformation.
+Elevated temperatures inside the doghouse containing the thrusters, generated by thruster firings, caused the nitrogen tetroxide oxidizer (NTO) to partially vaporize before reaching the combustion chamber, creating gas bubbles and reducing flow.
+At the same time, exposure to NTO, heat, and pressure caused the Teflon seals within the oxidizer valves to deform and expand, further restricting oxidizer flow to the engines.
+A subsequent ground investigation linked the thruster degradation specifically to the Teflon seals.
+While the on-orbit issues were replicated in tests at White Sands using hardware intended for future flights, they could not be reproduced on the in-flight Starliner.

+During the mission, seven of the eight helium manifolds in the service module developed leaks.
+The investigation determined the most likely cause was incompatibility between the valve materials and NTO, combined with poorly fitting O-rings.